 Removing Hair Dye Color

 I went from dyed black hair to white platinum blonde and it wasn’t easy.
 If you have dye in your hair, whether it’s black, red or blue, You need to use a color remover like L’Oreal Effasol (must have pro Sally’s card to get this), or Color Oops Extra Strength, to get rid of the hair dye first.
 You can’t just put the bleach over your dyed hair, although I know people who have done this and they wished they used a color remover first!
 Here is a bleach stages chart to help you with your lightening process:

 Yes, your hair will most likely turn orange when you use the color remover as shown in the picture here.
 Yes, you will have to deal with orange hair for quite some time, but it’s worth it in the end.
-I left the color remover on for an hour, and I went to a dark reddish color that went from bright orange at the roots, to dark red at the tips– a rainbow effect.
+I left the color remover on for an hour (read the directions), and I went to a dark reddish color that went from bright orange at the roots, to dark red at the tips–a rainbow effect.
 This could have been minimized if I would have only applied the color remover to the tips of my hair first, but I was alone, impatient, and tired!
 If you can get a friend to help you, that’s great–they can help you with your lightening process!